smarttargettech/logos/README.md

 # Bark

-This is the official codebase for running the text to audio model, from [Suno.ai](www.suno.ai).
+Bark is a transformer-based text-to-audio model created by [Suno](https://www.suno.ai).
+Bark can generate highly realistic, multilingual speech as well as other audio - including music, background noise and simple sound effects.
+The model can also produce nonverbal communications like laughing, sighing and crying.
+To support the research community, we are providing access to pretrained model checkpoints ready for inference.

-The original github repo and model card can be found [here](https://github.com/suno-ai/bark)
+The original github repo and model card can be found [here](https://github.com/suno-ai/bark).

+This model is meant for research purposes only.
+The model output is not censored and the authors do not endorse the opinions in the generated content.
+Use at your own risk.

 The following is additional information about the models released here.